nix-community/awesome-nix/README.md

 * [nixos-infect](https://github.com/elitak/nixos-infect) - Replace a running non-NixOS Linux host with NixOS.
 * [nixos-up](https://github.com/samuela/nixos-up) - Super easy NixOS installer that can be used from the installation ISO.
 * [nix-installer](https://github.com/DeterminateSystems/nix-installer) - Opinonated alternative to the official Nix install scripts.
+* [nix-installer-scripts](https://github.com/dnkmmr69420/nix-installer-scripts) - Runs the official installer but does some tweaking as well such as adding fcontext for selinux and installing nix outside of the default profile so you don't accidently uninstall it.

 ## Channel History